premkumar-masilamani/premkumar-masilamani.github.io/README.md

 # Premkumar Masilamani – Personal Website

-This [website](http://www.premkumarmasilamani.com) is built with **Jekyll**, runs on **GitHub Pages**, and intentionally uses **HTML only** - no CSS or JavaScript.

-Everything in this repository is **open source**.
-Feel free to **fork, modify, and repurpose** the content as you wish.

-I’d appreciate a link back, though it’s not mandatory.
-Attribution is goodwill, not obligation.
+This is my digital home: [premkumarmasilamani.com](http://www.premkumarmasilamani.com).
+Built with **Jekyll**.
+Deployed via **GitHub Pages**.

+The content here is **open source**.
+Take what speaks to you.
+Fork it, adapt it, reshape it.
+No attribution needed, though it’s always appreciated.

 ---

-> If you have an apple and I have an apple and we exchange these apples then you and I will still each have one apple.
-But if you have an idea and I have an idea and we exchange these ideas, then each of us will have two ideas. - **George Bernard Shaw**

-Let’s normalize open-source collaboration across every industry.

-Thanks for being here,
+> In giving, you receive.
+In loving, you expand.
+In sharing, you become whole.

+Thank you for visiting.
 **Premkumar Masilamani**

 ---

 ## Local Development

-To run the site locally using Docker:
+To run it locally with Docker:

 ```bash
 make run
 ```

-That’s it.
+That’s all.